Scientific Article Summarizer for Source-Checked Notes

 Here is the format to aim for before a summary becomes a note:

-• Evidence: the result passage, table, figure, or stated comparison that supports the claim.
+- Proof: the result, table, figure, or stated comparison that backs the claim.

-• Limitation: the population, sample size, setting, time window, measurement choice, or author caveat that narrows the conclusion.
+- Limit: the group, sample size, setting, time span, measure, or author warning that narrows the finding.

 Atlas cited-evidence workflow